-When you understand cohesion—what it is and what it isn’t—you can build stronger connections with the members of your unit.
+When you understand cohesion, you can build stronger relationships with the members of your unit.
 Social cohesion—the nature of the bonds between team members—is a measure of military performance, combat motivation, and social support.
-Strong bonds can help Military Service Members cope better with stressful events, depression, and trauma.
-But “cohesion” also can mean different things depending on the type of team or group you’re part of.
-Debunking the common myths of social cohesion can help you learn what it really takes to build a stronger team.
+Learning facts about social cohesion can help you build a stronger team.

-Fact: While it’s true lots of time together in close quarters gives plenty of opportunity to get closer to your unit members, developing team cohesion takes much more than that.
-Cohesion comes when you actively engage in meaningful conversations and make the most of chances to build trust.
+Cohesion takes shape when you actively engage in meaningful communication and make the most of opportunities to build trust.
 Just as with close personal relationships, it takes intentional effort to create the genuine connections that can help your unit function effectively.
 Read on to learn more about how to build cohesion intentionally.

-Now that you know what social and team cohesion is not, here are some things you can focus on to build stronger cohesion in your unit:
+Here are some more things you can focus on to build stronger cohesion in your unit:

 - Mutual support.
 Social support—the care you give to or get from others—comes in many different forms.
-Whether it’s helping a friend, taking care of things at home, or watching a fellow Military Service Member’s back, social support is a key element in increasing cohesion and strengthening bonds in all kinds of settings.
+Whether it’s helping a friend, taking care of things at home, or watching a fellow Service Member’s back, social support is a key element to increase cohesion and strengthen bonds in all kinds of settings.

 - Cooperation.
 Trust and choice are basic elements that help a group work together smoothly and optimize cooperation.
 A cohesive unit is made up of members who communicate effectively, overcome conflict, and work together willingly.

 - Shared commitment.
 In a cohesive group, members are both committed to one another and collectively committed to a task, mission, or cause.
-Whether it means building close one-on-one relationships or recognizing every team member as crucial to achieving unit success, cohesion is all about interdependence and shared goals.
+Whether it means building close one-on-one relationships or recognizing every team member is crucial to unit success, cohesion is all about interdependence and shared goals.

-Social and team cohesion are important factors in optimizing your well-being and performance.
-Think about how cohesive your team and unit are and how connected you feel to those around you.
+Social and team cohesion are important factors to optimize your well-being and performance.
+Think about how cohesive your team and unit are, as well as how connected you feel to those around you.
 The more supportive, cooperative, and committed you are to your unit members and your work, the stronger you and your team can be.
 To learn more about team cohesion, read HPRC’s article about how to build an effective team.

 HPRC’s #GotMySix campaign encourages you to think about your connection to others and how their support makes a difference in your life.
 Join the campaign by posting a message on social media about the support and cohesion within your team or unit, and include #GotMySix in your post.